darkoverlordofdata/gir2dts/readme.md

 ## rules
-Conversion is iterative and requres patching capability.
+Conversion is iterative

 * numeric typedefs are replaced with 'number'
 * constructirs are replaced with default one optional hash table parameter
 * only functions, enums, and classes
 * anything else, not defined in this group of modules, gets replaced with 'any'
-* to be done, as dicovered:
+* as dicovered:
-    * methods that are not implemented the same as in Gir
-    * methods/objects that just aren't in Gir at all (Gtk.Settings::gtk_theme_name)
     * fix with add/patch entries in gir2dts.json

 ## example